suzeeparker/FRDocs_dev01-suzee/fr0001_FormR-Introduction.md

 #### Developer Workstation
 ----
 1. You will first create a development workstation.
-2. You will test that all of your tools are working prperly.
+2. You will test that all of your tools are working properly.
 3. You will clone the FormR github repository to your local workstation.
 4. You will test FormR locally.
 ----